 It’s easy to think ill of Saul, but at least part of his problem has to be related to confusion over his role as king.
 Saul is the first king to rule the descendants of Jacob, so he has no precedent other than the LORD to look to as a model for how he should behave.
-The LORD, of course, is divine, and this makes it very difficult for ordinary men and women to imagine imitating God.
+The LORD is divine, and this makes it very difficult for ordinary men and women to imagine imitating God.
 Neighboring kings and rulers are viewed as gods or as having some kind of special connection with gods.
-For the descendants of Jacob, it should be unfathomable to even contemplate the idea of viewing a mortal as a god.
+For the descendants of Jacob, it should be unfathomable even to contemplate the idea of viewing a mortal as a god.
 How do you suppose it is that Saul developed the habit of relying on his own strength rather than trusting in God?

 close with Bible-based prayer related to this lesson

 Many of our Catholic study groups like to conclude their discussions with a prayer based on the scriptural focus of their lesson.
 If you’re uncomfortable composing your own Bible-based prayers, you can follow our four easy steps.
 If you prefer, you can use the following short prayer based on the First Book of Samuel 23:1—24:22.

 O God, from the beginning of Creation